 New AI technologies have made that job much faster, easier and more accurate by transforming qualitative, conversational data into genuinely actionable insights about consumer behaviour.
 Those insights can be used by CX teams to adapt to the “next normal” by understanding customers better and creating personalized experiences throughout the customer journey.

 At the same time, because AI works so well at isolating data clusters for teams to analyze and take action on, insights can arise to suit every department in an organization, from marketing and sales to product development.
-As the amount of consumer data continues to increase as online engagement rises, conversational data and AI is set to play a vital role across sectors and business applications post-pandemic—companies need to be ready to leverage that data today.
+As the amount of consumer data continues to increase as online engagement rises, conversational data, chatbot analysis, and AI is set to play a vital role across sectors and business applications post-pandemic—companies need to be ready to leverage that data today.